psxcode/promised-streams/readme.md

 - Synchronous delivery, so data must be available at the moment of request

 ## Async Iterator Protocol
-Adding Javascript Promises to the Iterator Protocol, allows to carry additional information
+Adding Javascript Promises to the Iterator Protocol allows to carry additional information
 ```js
 const iterator = getIterator(data)